evoxa-ai/evoxa-docs/books/blueprint/volume-03-ai/chapters/07-web-platform/chapters/05-nutritionist-portal/chapters/14-design-tokens.md

 This chapter is complete when:

-- Token hierarchy is defined.
+- Token hierarchy is documented.
+- Primitive and semantic tokens are defined.
-- Token categories are documented.
+- Component and widget tokens are specified.
-- Theme architecture is specified.
+- Theme support is documented.
-- Semantic tokens are established.
+- Accessibility requirements are incorporated.
-- Accessibility rules are included.
+- Naming conventions and versioning rules are established.
-- Governance model is documented.
-- Versioning strategy is defined.
 - Visual artifacts are available.
 - Traceability is complete.